-- 2 teaspoons
+- 2 teaspoons brown sugar

-- 1/4 teaspoon
+- 1/4 teaspoon five-spice powder

-- a few drops red food coloring (optional)
+- Optional: a few drops red food coloring

 Cut the pork into strips approximately 2 inches wide and 5 inches long.

 Smash and peel the garlic, and mash it with a mortar and pestle or with a fork.

 Pour the marinade over.
 Marinate the pork in the refrigerator, covered, for 3 hours.

-Roast until golden brown, brushing 2 or 3 times with the reserved marinade (about 30 minutes total roasting time for the tenderloin, 45 minutes total roasting time for the shoulder or butt).
-The internal temperature of the pork should be 160 F. Remove and cool.
+Roast until golden brown, brushing 2 or 3 times with the reserved marinade (about 30 minutes total roasting time for a tenderloin, 45 minutes total roasting time for shoulder or butt).
+The internal temperature of the pork should be 160 F.